Velomotion logo Velomotion small logo

 Incidentally, compared to the 2×10 groupset with a light aluminum crankset and the mechanical-hydraulic brakes of the Focus, the Force group saved a whopping 600 grams - the rather burly Focus Crosser comes with an aluminum frame and inexpensive DT Swiss wheels so including pedals to exactly nine kilos.
 In this respect, too, converting to 1×11 is worth considering, although of course it depends on what components are replaced.
 In addition, the bike looks much tidier without the front derailleur, its gear cable and a possible chain catcher.
 It is easier to clean, the risk of defects is reduced - overall, the reduction in gears only has advantages on the crosser.

-The complete SRAM Force 1.000 currently costs around 1 euros - no wonder that complete bikes with the group are hardly available for less than 3.500 euros.
-However, an existing bike can of course be retrofitted with the 1x components.
-An X-Sync chain ring is traded at around 65 euros; the Rival rear derailleur, which is practically identical to the Force in terms of weight and function, is available from 85 euros.
-Entry into the 1x world costs just 150 euros.
-SRAM also makes the switch to 1-speed palatable because the rear derailleur and chain ring are fully 2-speed compatible.
-We converted an older Crosser from 10×1 to 10×XNUMX, which worked perfectly – the shifting behavior is not quite as perfect, of course, as the older SRAM levers are not tuned to the strong springs of the Cross derailleurs.
+To the 1.000 The complete SRAM Force 1 currently costs €3.500 – no wonder complete bikes with the groupset rarely cost less than €1.
+However, an existing bike can, of course, be retrofitted with the 65x components.
+An X-Sync chainring costs around €85; the Rival rear derailleur, practically identical to the Force in terms of weight and function, is available from €1.
+This makes the entry into the 150x world a mere €1.
+SRAM also makes the switch to 2x attractive by making both the rear derailleur and chainring fully ten-speed compatible.
+We converted an older 'cross bike from 10x1 to 10xXNUMX, which worked perfectly – although the shifting performance isn't quite as perfect, as the older SRAM levers aren't designed for the strong springs of 'cross' rear derailleurs.

 SRAM Force 1 on the scales